-A gentle cake themed run in Betteshanger Nature Reserve!
+A gentle cake themed run at Betteshanger!

 We had originally planned for the Cakeathon to just be a one off event to celebrate the 100th anniversary of the Women' Instutute but its proved so popular that we're now having four of them a year!
 The Women's Institute amongst other things is famed for cake and it just so happens that the Race Director of the Saxons, Vikings and Normans events shares a similar love.